greg-raven/Uncommon-Sense/_posts/2020-05-18-how-demagogues-work.md

 tag: 'Thomas Sowell'
 ---

-Intellectuals may like to think of themselves as people who “speak truth to power,” but too often they are people who speak lies to gain power.
+Intellectuals may like to think of themselves as people who "speak truth to power," but too often they are people who speak lies to gain power.